danStich/anadrofish/README.md

 </br>

 ## Examples
+Please note that in all examples below that are run in parallel we set `ncpus` (number of processing cores) to `7` for reproducibility because of how random number generation is handled for parallel back-ends.
+Different numbers of cores result in different numbers of RNG streams for the overall simulation, meaning that in order to reproduce the results below exactly, you will need to use 7 cores (most modern laptops have at least 8 cores in total and one should be left idle to avoid crashing).
+Ideally, you should use `ncpus <- parallel::detectCores()-1` for faster completion.

 ### Running one scenario for one river many times in parallel
 This example uses alewife in the Sebasticook River, ME, USA [Wipplehauser 2021](https://onlinelibrary.wiley.com/doi/full/10.1002/tafs.10292) to understand baseline population predictions following the removal of Edwards Dam in 1999, removal of Fort Halifax Dam in 2008, and installation of a fish lift at the next dam in the Sebasticook River.
 Approximately 1-6 million spawning alewife have passed upstream of Benton Falls (5.3 miles from mouth of Sebasticook River, and 17 miles from Edwards Dam) annually since then.